Information flow in parameterized quantum circuits: Preliminaries

 \subsection{Quantum Circuits as Graphs}

 A quantum circuit is a sequence of operations that can be used to prepare a state of interest on a quantum device.
 It typically comprises of simple unitary operations called quantum gates that depend on some parameters.
-The action of the circuit $U(\theta)$ on an initial state $\ket{\psi_0}$ prepares the state $\ket{\psi(\theta)} = U(\theta) \ket{\psi_0}$.
+The action of the circuit $U(\theta)$ on an initial state $\ket{\psi_0}$ is to prepare the state $\ket{\psi(\theta)} = U(\theta) \ket{\psi_0}$.

 We develop a simple strategy for converting a quantum circuit into a directed graph by representing every quantum gate as edges in the graph and the states at different moments in the circuits as nodes.
 Using this picture, a single qubit gate is represented as an edge that connects two nodes, while a two-qubit gate is represented as four edges between four nodes.
 The nodes are then arranged as per the time steps in the quantum circuit.
-The open edges represent the initial state and the resulting state of the qubits.
+The open edges represent the initial state and the final state of the qubits.
 A simple illustration of this conversion is shown in Fig.~\ref{fig:cir_graph_conversion}.